harvard-growth-lab/comtrade-conversion-weights/README.md

 ![A digram of the processing for the comtrade-conversion-weights.
 We begin with data as reported by Country Reporters & Correlation Tables from Comtrade.
 Each adjacent classification pair (adjustment period) in a Correlation Table is disaggrated into groups - which can comprehensively correlates the source classification vintage product codes into the target classification vintage product codes.
 Next, the trade data from Comtrade is used to identify the set of reporters that switched to reporting in the next classification vintage the year it was released.
 Matrices grouped by their Correlation grouping of products and the associated trade value in the source and target classification vintage for the timely set of reporters serves as the inputs to the optimization algorithm which outputs the conversion weights. ](generator/images/comtrade_weight_conversion_diagram.png)

 The diagram above illustrates the processing steps used to generate conversion weights from Comtrade's correlation tables published by the World Customs Organization (WCO).
-This methodology underpins the bilateral trade data published in the ([Atlas of Economic Complexity](https://atlas.hks.harvard.edu/)).
+This methodology underpins the bilateral trade data published in the [Atlas of Economic Complexity](https://atlas.hks.harvard.edu/).

 ### Prerequisites